What do Osteopaths Treat

 - Scoliosis: this is a relatively common childhood condition.
 An osteopath can easily and quickly recognise signs of scoliosis and order further testing, recommend treatment and exercises or make a referral to a physician who specialises in scoliosis.

 - Chronic headaches or migraines: restriction and tightness in your neck and shoulders can be one cause of headache and migraine.
 Osteopaths can work through these areas to release tension and improve range of motion to help ease these symptoms.
-They can also perform a neurological assessment to help rule out more serious causes of headaches and migraines. manipulate to ease your symptoms.
+They can also perform a neurological assessment to help rule out more serious causes of headaches and migraines.

 - Sports or athletic injuries: osteopaths are trained to treat all sorts of sports injuries and strains.
 They can also use supportive techniques such as taping or bracing to enable you to return to sport as quickly as possible.
+Some examples of common sporting injuries seen by osteopaths are tendinopathies, sprains, tears and other overuse injuries.

 Techniques used by osteopaths